The new Dutch timetable: The OR revolution

 In December 2006, Netherlands Railways introduced a completely new timetable.
-Its objective was to facilitate the growth of passenger and freight transport on a highly utilized railway network and improve the robustness of the timetable, thus resulting in fewer operational train delays.
-Modifications to the existing timetable, which was constructed in 1970, were not an option; additional growth would require significant investments in the rail infrastructure.
+Its objective was to facilitate the growth of passenger and freight transport on a highly utilized railway network, and improve the robustness of the timetable resulting in less train delays in the operation.
+Further adjusting the existing timetable constructed in 1970 was not option anymore, because further growth would then require significant investments in the rail infrastructure.
 Constructing a railway timetable from scratch for about 5,500 daily trains was a complex problem.
-To support this process, we generated several timetables using sophisticated operations research techniques.
-Furthermore, because rolling-stock and crew costs are principal components of the costs of a passenger railway operator, we used innovative operations research tools to devise efficient schedules for these two resources.
-The new resource schedules and the increased number of passengers resulted in an additional annual profit of 40 million ($60 million); the additional revenues generated approximately 10 million of this profit.
-We expect this profit to increase to 70 million ($105 million) annually in the coming years.
+To support this process, we generated several timetables using sophisticated operations research techniques, and finally selected and implemented one of these timetables.
+Furthermore, because rolling-stock and crew costs are principal components of the cost of a passenger railway operator, we used innovative operations research tools to devise efficient schedules for these two resources.
+The new resource schedules and the increased number of passengers resulted in an additional annual profit of 40 million euros ($60 million) of which about 10 million euros were created by additional revenues.
+We expect this to increase to 70 million euros ($105 million) annually in the coming years.
 However, the benefits of the new timetable for the Dutch society as a whole are much greater: more trains are transporting more passengers on the same railway infrastructure, and these trains are arriving and departing on schedule more than they ever have in the past.
-In addition, the rail transport system will be able to handle future transportation demand growth and thus allow cities to remain accessible to more people.
-Therefore, we expect that many will switch from car transport to rail transport, thus reducing the emission of greenhouse gases.
+In addition, the rail transport system will be able to handle future transportation demand growth and thus allow cities to remain accessible.
+Therefore, people can switch from car transport to rail transport, which will reduce the emission of greenhouse gases.